neoforged/Documentation/docs/entities/renderer.md

         PartDefinition head = root.addOrReplaceChild(
             // The name of the part.
             "head",
             // The CubeListBuilder we want to add.
-While it is possible to add multiple cubes into one part,
-            // it is generally discouraged and only one cube per PartDefinition should be used.
             CubeListBuilder.create()
                 // The UV coordinates to use within the texture.
 Texture binding itself is explained below.
                 // In this example, we start at U=10, V=20.
                 .texOffs(10, 20)
                 // Add our cube.
-Again, while multiple can be added, it is recommended to only add one.
+May be called multiple times to add multiple cubes.
+                // This is relative to the parent part.
+For the root part, it is relative to the entity's position.
+                // Be aware that the y axis is flipped, i.e. "up" is subtractive and "down" is additive.
                 .addBox(
-                    // The origin of the cube, relative to the parent object's position.
+                    // The top-left-back corner of the cube, relative to the parent object's position.
                     -5, -5, -5,
                     // The size of the cube.
                     10, 10, 10
-                ),
+                )
+                // Call texOffs and addBox again to add another cube.
+                .texOffs(30, 40)
+                .addBox(-1, -1, -1, 1, 1, 1)
+                // Various overloads of addBox() are available, which allow for additional operations
+                // such as texture mirroring, texture scaling, specifying the directions to be rendered,
+                // and a global scale to all cubes, known as a CubeDeformation.
+                // This example uses the latter, please check the usages of the individual methods for more examples.
+                .texOffs(50, 60)
+                .addBox(5, 5, 5, 4, 4, 4, CubeDeformation.extend(1.2f)),
             // An additional offset to apply to all elements of the CubeListBuilder.
 Besides PartPose#offset,
             // PartPose#offsetAndRotation is also available.
 This can be reused across multiple PartDefinitions.
             PartPose.offset(0, 8, 0)